slatedocs/slate/README.md

 **Autogenerate docs**
  - clone the slate repository
- - run the backend locally
+ - run the SMART Solar Backend locally
  - ensure that a folder called "docs" is present in the /app directory
  - navigate to: http://localhost/v1/generate_slate_docs to fill the /docs folder with auto-gen documentation
  - copy the \_\<doc-name\>.md files over to the `includes` folder in the slate repo.